JCSDA/jedi-docs/docs/jedi-components/oops/applications/localensembleda.rst

   driver:
     read HX from disk: false #default value

 * Compute posterior observer and output test prints for the oma statistics.
-One might choose to set this flag to false in order to speed up completion of the localEnsenbleDA solver.
+One might choose to set this flag to false in order to speed up completion of the localEnsembleDA solver.

 .. code:: yaml